about the archives

 When requesting a record from this period, please include as much information as possible, such as parents' names if you have them.
 The fee assessed includes searching a five-year period for the requested record.
 The fee is non-refundable whether the record is found or not.

-- Copies of records of birth, marriage, and death from the year 1923 to the present can be obtained from Maine Vital Records, State House Station #11, Augusta, ME 04333-0011.
+- Copies of records of birth, marriage, proof of divorce and death from the year 1923 to the present can be obtained from Maine Vital Records, State House Station #11, Augusta, ME 04333-0011.
 Please check the Maine Vital Records web page for fee schedule which is subject to change.

 - 1922 - 1955

 - Microfilm copies of birth, marriage, and death records from 1922-1955 are available for viewing by patrons in the Search Room.

 - Census Records 1790-1930